A poem written as a metaphor for changes in life and new relationships

 This is a true story illustrating just one instance of why mass commercial breeding of pet animals needs to be halted, or at least very strictly regulated.

-Your tires can talk, telling you many important things.
+Your tires can talk, telling you many important things regarding tire maintenance and safety.
 This article explores and explains them.

-There are many myths, misinformation, and outdated information circulating about this condition in cats.
+There are many myths, misinformation, and outdated statistics circulating about FIV.
 In this article, we will let the truth of the matter be known.
+The main takeaway is that a positive test should never mean a death sentence.

 What does it mean to be mentally ill?
 How many people suffer from this ailment?
 It’s more common than you think.

-For anyone who grew up in this era, this collection of silly songs is sure to bring back many memories.
+For anyone who grew up in the 1950s and 1960s, this collection of silly songs is sure to bring back many memories.

-A look at silly made-up holiday in the second half of the year.
+A look at silly made-up holidays in the second half of the year.

 The U.S. Military deployed a massive bomb in Afghanistan on the 13th April, 2017, with the stated aim of weakening ISIS/ISIL